How much water to drink per day

 Why hydration is fundamental

-Water transports nutrients, flushes waste, regulates body temperature, lubricates joints, and supports digestion.
-Dehydration of just 2% decreases physical performance by 10-20% and measurable cognitive performance.
-Water is also involved in lipolysis (fat burning) — being chronically dehydrated can slow down weight loss.
+Water transports nutrients, flushes out waste, regulates body temperature, lubricates joints, and supports digestion.
+Dehydration of just 2% decreases physical performance by 10-20% and measurably impacts cognitive performance.
+Water is also involved in lipolysis (fat burning) — being chronically dehydrated can hinder weight loss.

 Factors that change your needs

-Your hydration needs vary greatly by season, altitude, diet type (high salt = more water needed), caffeine/alcohol consumption (moderate diuretic effect), and medications.
+Your fluid needs vary greatly depending on the season, altitude, diet type (high salt = more water needed), caffeine/alcohol consumption (moderate diuretic effect), and medications.
 Pregnant or breastfeeding women have increased needs of 300-700 ml/day.
-Older adults lose their sense of thirst — they should drink 'by habit' rather than waiting for the sensation.
+Older adults lose their sense of thirst — they should drink "out of habit" rather than waiting for the sensation.

 Recognizing dehydration

 The first signs are fatigue, headaches, decreased concentration, and dark urine.
-Moderate dehydration causes cramps, dry skin, and an elevated heart rate.
-Dizziness, confusion, or not urinating for more than 8 hours is a medical emergency.
-Most people live in a state of mild chronic dehydration without realizing it.
+Moderate dehydration causes cramps, dry skin, and a high heart rate.
+In case of dizziness, confusion, or an absence of urine for more than 8 hours, it's a medical emergency.
+Most people live in a state of slight chronic dehydration without even realizing it.

 FoodCraft Tip